 The Centers for Disease Control and Prevention (CDC) recommends that people with weakened immune conditions, such as cancer, get vaccinated against COVID-19.
 To protect our patients from COVID-19, MSK requires that all employees be vaccinated against COVID-19.

-Our Chief Medical Epidemiologist Mini Kamboj answers key questions about what we know so far.
+Our Chief Medical Epidemiologist Mini Kamboj answers questions you may have about the COVID-19 vaccine and cancer.

 Is the vaccine safe for people in active treatment for their cancer?

-We believe the vaccines are safe.
-The question is whether they work as well in people having cancer treatment, such as chemotherapy and radiation.
-Some cancer treatments can reduce how well a person’s immune system responds.
-It’s possible that the vaccines may not be as effective in those patients.
+Yes.
+We strongly recommend that our patients with cancer get the COVID-19 vaccine.
+Some cancer treatments like chemotherapy or radiation can reduce how well a person’s immune system responds.
+It’s possible that the COVID-19 vaccines may not be as effective in those patients.
 Even so, some protection is better than none.

-What about patients with severely weakened immune systems?
+What about cancer patients with severely weakened immune systems?

 I’ve read that one of the possible side effects of the vaccine could be mistaken for cancer.
 What do I need to know?

-Some patients who receive the vaccine may experience swelling or tenderness in their lymph nodes.
-It is also possible that this swelling will show up on imaging tests and could be mistaken for the progression of certain cancers — primarily breast, head and neck, melanoma, and lymphoma.
+Some patients who receive either the Pfizer-BioNTech or Moderna vaccines may experience some swelling or tenderness in their lymph nodes.
+It is also possible that this swelling will show up on imaging tests and could be mistaken for progression of certain cancers — primarily breast, head and neck, melanoma, and lymphoma.